GameRamin/admin-dashboard-backend/README.md

-# Admin Dashboard & Backend System
+# Data Processing & Analysis Scripts

-A simple backend system example for administration purposes.
+Python scripts and notebooks for data preprocessing and basic analysis.

 ## Technologies
 - Python
+- Pandas
-- SQL (concept)
+- NumPy

-## Description
+## Purpose
-This project demonstrates basic backend development and system administration skills, including data handling and simple business logic.
+This project demonstrates foundational data handling skills for AI and ML.

-## Status
-Personal project for cooperative education application.